Rushyo/Vismuta/README.md

 ## Who?

 Vismuta is targeted towards penetration testers and sysadmins working with systems virtually/remotely on a regular basis.
+It has been proven in operational labs and in complex red team exercises.

 ## Why?